Skip to main content

 • when the Entity Information is believed to have been compromised.

-The requirements in this standard are explicitly related to the binding of Authenticators and Entity Information and do not include considerations for general security, messaging methods, or implementation matters.
+The requirements in this standard are explicitly related to the binding of Entities to Entity Information and do not include considerations for general security, messaging methods, or implementation matters.

-The binding of Entities to Entity Information, for which the Entity is not the subject, will be covered in Delegation Assurance (yet to be developed).
+The binding of Entities to Entity Information, for which the Entity is not the subject, is covered in guidance.

-In relation to the scope of Identification management, this standard relates to the quality of the connections between Entities, Entity Information and Authenticators, as indicated in Diagram 1.
+In relation to the scope of Identification management, this standard relates to the quality of the connections between Entities and Entity Information, as indicated in Diagram 1.

 Diagram 1: Relationship between elements